Welcome to the Burnaby

 A Primary Care Network (PCN) is a clinical network of local primary care service providers.

-Primary Care Providers (PCP) are healthcare professionals such as a Family Physician or a Nurse Practitioner, that help you manage your health.
+Primary Care Providers (PCP) are health care professionals, such as family doctors or nurse practitioners, who help you manage your health.
 A long-term relationship with a PCP keeps you healthier; they can treat you when you are sick or help you access more advanced care when you need it.

 We also work alongside community organizations and service agencies to connect Burnaby residents, not only with medical care, but with essential social supports as well.